 Pool permit fees

-Snohomish Health District fees are required by state law to cover our costs in regulating businesses to protect the public.
+Snohomish County Health Department fees are required by state law to cover our costs in regulating businesses to protect the public.

 An annual permit is required in order to operate a water recreational facility.
 Permit renewal invoices are sent out in advance, with fees due within 30 days.
 Permits are valid from June 1 through May 31st and are not transferable.
 For annual permit costs, see our Safe Environment fee schedule.